facebookresearch/hydra/plugins/joblib_launcher/README.md

   launcher:
     class: hydra_plugins.joblib_launcher.JoblibLauncher
     params:
+      joblib: ${hydra.joblib}

   joblib:
-        n_jobs: -1
-        backend: None
+    n_jobs: -1  # maximum number of concurrently running jobs. if -1, all CPUs are used
+    backend: null  # allows to hard-code backend, otherwise inferred based on prefer and require
-        prefer: processes
+    prefer: processes  # processes or threads, soft hint to choose backend
-        require: None
+    require: null  # null or sharedmem, sharedmem will select thread-based backend
-        verbose: 0
+    verbose: 0  # if greater than zero, prints progress messages
-        timeout: None
+    timeout: null  # timeout limit for each task
-        pre_dispatch: 2*n_jobs
+    pre_dispatch: 2*n_jobs  #  number of batches to be pre-dispatched
-        batch_size: auto
-        temp_folder: None
+    batch_size: auto  # number of atomic tasks to dispatch at once to each worker
+    temp_folder: null  # folder used for memmapping large arrays for sharing memory with workers
-        max_nbytes: 1M
+    max_nbytes: 1M  # thresholds size of arrays that triggers automated memmapping
-        mmap_mode: r
+    mmap_mode: r  # memmapping mode for numpy arrays passed to workers
 ```

-All arguments specified in `joblib` are passed to `Joblib.Parallel`. `prefer` defaults to `processes`, depending on the application, `threads` can be an alternative (see [`Joblib.Parallel` documentation](https://joblib.readthedocs.io/en/latest/parallel.html) for details). `n_jobs` defaults to -1, which means that all available CPUs may be used.
+All arguments specified in `joblib` are passed to `Joblib.Parallel` (see [`Joblib.Parallel` documentation](https://joblib.readthedocs.io/en/latest/parallel.html) for details). `n_jobs` defaults to -1, which means that all available CPUs may be used. `prefer` defaults to `processes`, depending on the application, `threads` can be an alternative.

 An example application using the plugin is provided in `plugins/joblib_launcher/example`.
 It overwrites the launcher used by Hydra.